Court of Appeal of Singapore: Appellate civil jurisdiction

-In general, the Court hears civil appeals from any High Court judgment or order.
+In general, the Court hears civil appeals from judgments or orders of the General Division of the High Court falling within the subject matters in the Sixth Schedule of the Supreme Court of Judicature Act 1969.
 These can be decisions made by the High Court when exercising its original jurisdiction (in other words, cases beginning in the High Court itself) or its appellate jurisdiction (cases appealed to the High Court from the State Courts).
 However, this general rule is subject to a number of restrictions.
 No appeal may be brought from certain interlocutory orders made by the High Court, when a judgment or order is made with the parties' consent, and where a statute declares that a judgment or order of the High Court is final.
 In some other cases, an appeal may only be brought with the leave of a High Court judge.
 These include cases where the amount or value of the subject-matter at the trial was S$250,000 or less, and High Court appeals concerning the adoption of children, the making of protection orders to prevent family violence, and maintenance for wives and children.

+Appeals from the Appellate Division to the Court of Appeal are allowed only with the permission of the latter, which may only be given in cases which raise a point of law of public importance.
+In addition, the Court of Appeal may allow the transfer to itself of an appeal made to the Appellate Division.

 Appeals to the Court are by way of rehearing.
 The Court is not required to accept any findings of fact or law made by the High Court, but hears afresh the parties' submissions on the issues in the appeal and comes to an independent decision.
 However, the Court relies on the evidence that was adduced in the court below and only permits new evidence to be admitted on special grounds.
 During an appeal, the Court possesses all the powers and duties of the High Court, and has "full power to determine any question necessary to be determined for the purpose of doing justice in any case before the Court".
 In particular, the Court has power to order a new trial on any issue by the High Court, except that the fact that the High Court improperly admitted or rejected evidence shall not be grounds for a new trial unless the Court of Appeal is of the view that some substantial wrong or miscarriage of justice was caused.
 The Court of Appeal may only order a new trial, or reverse or substantially vary a High Court judgment or order on significant grounds.
 It will not act in this manner on the basis of immaterial errors, defects or irregularities that do not affect the merits of the case or the jurisdiction of the High Court.